 Small (and indeed ethnomusicology) provides us with the tools not only to appraise musicking in all kinds of changing social contexts (a Prom, a Sardinian festa, a Chinese or Javanese funeral)—to make critical reflections, observing how participants experience such events as successful or flawed.

 In the end I love this book for raising issues that were so long submerged.

 For many related posts, see under Society and soundscape.

 ** More harmless fun for all the family: create your own parody of the perfect fusion gig, along the lines of

-Throat-singing gala with Dame Kiri and Ry Cooder—Afro-Cuban grooves, kora, and didgeridoo!!!
+Throat-singing gala with Dame Kiri and Ry Cooder—Afro-Cuban grooves, Balkan brass, kora, and didjeridu!!!
 In a yurt, FFS.

 For the abolition of world music, see here.